 Why you should measure sales performance

-However, when you know that a sales person presents to 10 prospects daily and 10 days later, no conversion has happened, they you have something concrete to work with.
+However, when you know that a sales person presents to 10 prospects daily and 10 days later, no conversion has happened, then you have something concrete to work with.
 Could it be that the prospects are actually suspects?
 Meaning the sales person is selling the woman’s magazine to men.
 They’ll never buy.
 Or, the prospects are prospects but it’s what the sales person is pitching that’s wrong.
 The ideal time for management to measure progress is weekly, and for the salesperson himself, and his team leader, daily.

 Luckily, sales metrics or KPIs are not grey; they are black and white.
-As a human resource manager one shared with me, regarding setting objectives for appraisals: “I wish all objectives in all departments were as easy to set as sales.
+As a human resource manager one shared with me, regarding setting objectives for appraisals: “I wish all objectives in all departments were as easy to set as Sales.
 There is no vagueness to 3 accounts, or deposits of Kes.
 1 billion.
 It’s either there at the time of appraisal, or it’s not.”

 Why some ignore measuring sales KPIs

-To tat extent, measuring sales performance is easy.
-But it’s also deeply involving.
-And this latter reason why some leaders would rather take the easy way out and lament about the results.
+To that extent, measuring sales performance is easy.
+But it’s also involving.
+And this latter reason is why some leaders would rather take the easy way out and lament about the results.
 The involving part isn’t so much having to contend with seemingly unending sales metrics.
 No. It is having to continually engage with, coach, train, show, groom and generally grow every team member to success, or, unfortunately, sometimes, exit.
 In other words, do what effective management does.